Kodaira fibrations, K\"ahler groups, and finiteness properties: New Kodaira Fibrations

 \section{New Kodaira Fibrations $X_{N,m}$}

 In 1967 Kodaira \cite{Kod-67} constructed a family of complex surfaces $M_{N,m}$ that fibre over a complex curve but have positive signature.
-(See \cite{Ati-69} for a very similar construction by Atiyah.)
+(See \cite{Ati-69} for a very similar construction by Atiyah, and \cite{BD} for a more recent variation.)
 We shall produce a new family of K\"ahler surfaces $X_{N,m}$ that are Kodaira fibrations.
 We do so by adapting Kodaira's construction in a manner designed to allow appeals to Theorems \ref{thm2} and \ref{thmLlI1}.
 This is the main innovation in our construction of new families of K\"ahler groups.

 Our surface $X_{N,m}$ is diffeomorphic to Kodaira's surface $M_{N-1,m}$ but it has a different complex structure.
 Because signature is a topological invariant, we can appeal to Kodaira's calculation of the signature